Welcome to The Raikes Journal

 Andrew Merrell, editor of The Raikes Journal, working in the very building that Robert Raikes started publishing the Gloucester Journal on 9 April 1722.

-I’ve seen the local news that helped thread our communities together and told our stories, recorded our deeds and held our authorities to account, destroyed through a race to the bottom by big corporations and real journalism begin to drift from memory.
+I’ve seen the local news that helped thread our communities together and told our stories, recorded our deeds and held our authorities to account, fragment and disappear thanks to a race to the bottom by big corporations and real journalism begin to drift from memory.
 That trend continues.

-Raikes was born to remind people the part real journalism can play, as a place of calm and reason in the social-media swarm of soundbites and imagery, an alternative to the torrent of press releases passed off as news, articles about out-of-county celebrities and TV programmes, exaggerated weather stories and listicles.
+Raikes was born to remind people the part real journalism can play, as a place of calm and reason in the social-media swarm of soundbites and imagery, unchecked facts and roundly accepted quotes from well-meaning released posted as news.
+It’s an alternative to the torrent of press releases that pass as ‘news’, articles about out-of-county celebrities and TV programmes, exaggerated weather stories and listicles.
 We won’t just point a phone camera at a story, let someone talk and call it reporting.

 (We do value those many great press releases too and they inspire some of our best ideas, but we post the pick separately on Raikes in our PR Wire channel - so please do them them our way!).